taylorgibb/taylorgibb.github.io/_posts/2021-07-26-building-bots-with-bots.md

 We also need to add our QnA Maker configuration to our `appsettings.json` file.

-* `KnowledgebaseId` - this can be found in the QnA maker  under settings.
+* KnowledgebaseId - this can be found in the QnA maker  under settings.
-* `QnAEndpointKey` - this can be found in the QnA maker  under settings
+* QnAEndpointKey - this can be found in the QnA maker  under settings.
-* `ResourceName` - this is the name of the QnA Maker resource in Azure
+* ResourceName - this is the name of the QnA Maker resource in Azure.
-*  `SubscriptionKey` -  this can be found in the Azure portal under `Keys and Endpoint` on the QnA Maker resource
+* SubscriptionKey -  this can be found in the Azure portal under Keys and Endpoint on the QnA Maker resource.

 Your `appsettings.json` should look something like this once you are done.